John Mackenzie (colonial settler): Later life, family and death

 Mackenzie was ruined financially, in the aftermath of the economic depression of the early 1840s, no doubt complicated by the failure of the privately-owned Wool Road and the port of South Huskisson.
 William Bradley took over the lease on his squatting run 'Dandelong', in 1848.
 He was bankrupted in May 1849, and consequently lost all his land at Nerriga; his home there was put up for sale in 1851 and, by 1854, other parts of his land there were for sale.
 In 1853, he was reduced to asking permission to live in a house in South Huskisson that belonged to Edward Deas Thompson.
 He was described as being, at this stage of his life, "the aged and destitute veteran".

 Mackenzie married Charlotte Solomon on 15 May 1815 at Halifax, Nova Scotia, Canada.
 They had six daughters and eight sons.
 Of their fourteen children, one was born in France, one in Grenada, seven in the United Kingdom, and five in New South Wales.

 One of his sons was Major General Hugh Mackenzie (c.1829—1893).
-His eldest son, Andrew Mackenzie (1818—1878), owned 'Moelly', a 220.1 acre farm, on the coastal plain, at Jerrawangala.
+His eldest son, Andrew Mackenzie (1818—1878), owned 'Moelly', a 220.1-acre farm, on the coastal plain, at Jerrawangala.
 Andrew was well-educated and was reported to have expertise in the area of Aboriginal language; perhaps he was familiar with the dialect spoken in the area, by Wandandian people, a group of the Yuin.
-One of Mackenzies's sons—probably Andrew—had managed 'Dandelong', during the time that it was controlled by Mackenzie.
+One of Mackenzies's sons—probably Andrew—had managed 'Dangelong', during the time that it was controlled by Mackenzie.

 Mackenzie's female descendants were members of important pastoral families, in New South Wales and Victoria.
-Mackenzie's daughter, Janet, married Stewart Ryrie (Jun.), a pioneer settler of Jindabyne.
+Mackenzie's daughter, Janet, married Stewart Ryrie Jr, a pioneer settler of Jindabyne.
 Another daughter, Ann (known as Annie), married Arthur Blomfield—son of another Peninsula War veteran and colonial landholder, Thomas Valentine Blomfield—at Denham Court in 1856, and then lived near Cooma.
 His eldest daughter, Elizabeth, married Alured Tasker Faunce, a Captain of the 4th Regiment, later a controversial colonial magistrate and a pioneer settler of Queanbeyan.
 Elizabeth's daughter, Charlotte Faunce, married Alexander Ryrie and was the mother of Major General Sir Granville Ryrie.
 Elizabeth's daughter, Ellen Faunce, married David Ryrie.
 His third daughter, Mary, never married and lived to just short of her 102nd birthday.
 Most of his descendants lived in the Monaro, Shoalhaven, Southern Highlands, and Yass districts of New South Wales.